-Idaho Falls Rotary Club – Serving our community, state and world since February 4, 1918!
+Serving our community, state and world for 100 years!

 The club, 380th of 33,000+, and its members have long been involved in nearly every charitable and non-profit activity in Idaho Falls and the region.
-Our membership of more than 175 helps us maintain a great cross-section of the community’s leaders.
+Our membership of more than 130 helps us maintain a great cross-section of the community’s leaders.

 Our best known endeavor is the Great Snake River Greenbelt Duck Race.
-Since 1991, this project has been raising money to help improve and grow the Greenbelt, where the beautiful Snake River makes its way through the heart of town.
+Since 1991, this project has been raising money to help improve and grow the Greenbelt and River Walk, where the beautiful Snake River makes its way through the heart of town.